 Answer: Winning souls is, essentially, the process of evangelizing or witnessing, which is simply communicating the message of salvation to unbelievers.
-Jesus Christ told His followers they should be His witnesses to “the ends of the earth” (Acts 1:8) and to “go and make disciples of all nations” (Matthew 28:19), which is the essence of winning souls.
+Jesus Christ told His followers they would be His witnesses to “the ends of the earth” (Acts 1:8) and to “go and make disciples of all nations” (Matthew 28:19), which is the essence of winning souls.
 As our Father in heaven does not want anyone to perish (2 Peter 3:9), all Christians should be eager to heed this call and have a passion for winning souls.

 Witnessing, however, is less about what we do for the Lord as it is about what He does through us, and this requires a surrendered heart filled with the Holy Spirit.
 Indeed, the same Holy Spirit who empowered Christ while He was ministering on earth can empower us as well.
 First, however, we need to understand our role in building the body of Christ.
 As the apostle Paul explained to those in Corinth, we are God’s servants who work in unity with one another to produce a harvest.
 One will plow the soil, another may plant the seed, and another laborer will water it, but only God can make that seed grow (1 Corinthians 3:7).
 Thus, even though we each may have individual roles, we nonetheless have a unified purpose of winning others to Christ, for which everyone will receive his own reward according to his own labor (1 Corinthians 3:8).

-But how can we gain a passion for spreading this good news and winning others to Christ in these difficult days when there are so many who oppose our work every step of the way?
+But how can we gain a passion for spreading this good news and winning souls to Christ in these difficult days when there are so many who oppose our work every step of the way?
 It starts by having Jesus Christ front and center in our own lives.
-Indeed, our passion for winning souls will increase as our passion for Christ Himself and our walk with Him becomes stronger.
+Indeed, our passion for winning souls will increase as our passion for Christ Himself and our walk with Him become stronger.
 Two of the best ways to strengthen our Christian walk are to read His Word daily and to pray continually.
 When we fill our hearts and minds with Christ, we can’t help but to have a passion for sharing Him with others.

 The most enthusiastic laborers are those who have a heart that is on fire for Christ, and this should actually be easy when we consider the magnitude of what our sinless Savior did for us at Calvary.
-His willing acceptance of death on our behalf cured us from our terminal disease (sin) and saved us from an unfathomable eternity in Hell.
+His willing acceptance of death on our behalf cured us from our terminal disease (sin) and saved us from an unfathomable eternity in the lake of fire.
 Yet we know what happens to those who die apart from Christ.
-And this hopeless eternity apart from God, let alone in the fiery darkness of inextinguishable hellfire, should motivate us to win as many people to Christ as possible, especially when we consider the brevity of life that the apostle James aptly calls “a mist that appears for a little while and then vanishes” (James 4:14).
-Once we cross the eternal horizon, there is no going back and the time for winning souls will be over.
+And this hopeless eternity apart from God, let alone in the fiery darkness of inextinguishable hellfire, should motivate us to win as many souls to Christ as possible, especially when we consider the brevity of life that the apostle James aptly calls “a mist that appears for a little while and then vanishes” (James 4:14).
+Once we cross the eternal horizon, there is no going back, and the time for winning souls will be over.
 Thus, not only is the harvest great and the workers few, but, on top of this, our time is very limited.

 Recommended Resources: How To Book on Personal Evangelism by Larry Moyer and Logos Bible Software.